d850b/AIP-2-PDF/README.md

 For some (ifr and e.g. EDHE) it will currently be crap.

-The website uses the concept or "permalinks", i.e. non links which do not change between AIP cycles.
+The AIP website uses the concept or "permalinks", i.e. known links which do not change between AIP cycles.
 These links are addressing small "stub" pages which redirect into the "real" tree (with monthly changing adresses.)
 The redirect mechanism might be a bit unusual, it is handled be a "reload" instruction.

-This redirect is recognized and handled by the program, too, so you can use any permalink as entry point for the scan.
+This redirect is recognized and handled by the program too, so you can use any permalink as entry point for the scan.